immcantation/alakazam/docs/install.md

 Download
 -------------------------------------------------------------------------------

-The latest stable release of Alakazam can be downloaded from
+The latest stable release of `alakazam` can be downloaded from
 <a href="http://cran.rstudio.com/web/packages/alakazam" target="_blank">CRAN</a>
 or <a href="https://bitbucket.org/kleinstein/alakazam/downloads" target="_blank">Bitbucket</a>.

 Installing Released Versions
 -------------------------------------------------------------------------------

-The simplest way to install Alakazam is via CRAN:
+The simplest way to install `alakazam` is via CRAN:

 ```R
 install.packages("alakazam")